 Email: ffemia (at) climateandsecurity.org

-Caitlin Werrell is Co-Director and Co-Founder of the Center for Climate and Security, where she co-leads the Center’s policy development, research and convening programs..
+Caitlin Werrell is Co-Founder & Director of the Center for Climate and Security, where she leads the Center’s policy development, analysis, research and resource hub programs programs.
 She was also a co-founder of the MAP Institute for Water & Climate.
 Her primary research interests include climate change, water policy and international security.
-Caitlin has experience in international and domestic climate policy, including as Senior Associate at AD Partners, as Director of International Programs at EDN, and as an Assistant Outreach Director with the Fund for Public Interest Research.
+She has spent over a decade investigating the intersection of security, natural resources, conflict and cooperation.
+Caitlin has experience in international and domestic climate policy, including as Senior Associate at Avoided Deforestation Partners, as Director of International Programs at Earth Day Network, and as an Assistant Outreach Director with the Fund for Public Interest Research.
 Caitlin has written for AlertNet, the National Journal, the Bulletin of Atomic Scientists, Climate Progress and e-International Relations, and has been cited by the New York Times, the Washington Post, the New Republic, USA Today, CNN’s Christiane Amanpour, the Christian Science Monitor, Slate, the Toronto Star and the Atlantic, among others.
 She holds a master’s degree from the University of Oxford, where she focused on transboundary water issues, concluding with a field study on water conflict and cooperation in Cyprus.
 Caitlin also holds a BA in Environmental Politics from Mount Holyoke College.

 Email: cwerrell (at) climateandsecurity.org